 - What is the difference between an annual and a perennial?

-- How is knowing your last frost date important?
+- Why is knowing your last frost date important?

 - Or even, what is a frost date?

 Older children will know what the words average, frost and date.
 They might be able to come up with their own definition of the term average frost date, based on prior knowledge.
-To learn more about frost dates check out this previous blog article or look up your frost date using the Farmer’s Almanac’s website.
+To learn more about your frost date check out the Farmer's Almanac's website.

 The description on the back of the packet where it describes the plant is full of adjectives and adverbs.
 Seed companies usually use thematic words to describe their plants.